VictorDiasO/VictorDiasO/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on: FTM
+- 🔭 I’m currently working on: FTM Project 🔐
 - 🌱 I’m currently learning: AI, Python (FastAPI, Flask), JavaScript (React Native, ReactJS, NodeJS, NextJS), Android with Kotlin.
 - 👯 I’m looking to collaborate on: AI Projects, Healthy/Social Projects!
-- 🤔 I’m looking for help with: AI, ReactJS
+- 🤔 I’m looking for help with: AI and Kotlin
-- 💬 Ask me about: JavaScript, Python,
 - 📫 How to reach me: IG-> @victordiaslindu
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have 17 Years old and i finished in 15º in FLL (SESI) championship, with GreenAtom Team (verdescola).
+- ⚡ Fun fact: At 13 years old I was a hacker.